-- Finally, approximately EUR 20 million are paid for digital marketing advisory services.
+- Finally, approximately EUR 20 million is paid for digital marketing advisory services.

-According to IDC estimates, an amount 1.5 times higher than licensing costs should be allocated to marketing technology services.
+According to IDC estimates, 1.5 times higher than licensing costs should be allocated to marketing technology services.
 IDC has also predicted that marketing technologies will grow at an annual compound rate of 12.5%.
-Avaus estimates that there will be an equally rapid growth in all of the other aforementioned areas.
+Avaus estimates equally rapid growth in all of the other areas above.
 By 2020, these investments will have increased to EUR 900 million.
-If the decline in media advertising continues, its investments will fall below the threshold of EUR 1 billion at the same time.
-Marketing technology and related services investments will therefore be on par with media advertising in 2020.
-These new marketing investments are mostly outside the scope of marketing industry statistics.
+If the decline in media advertising continues, its assets will fall below the threshold of EUR 1 billion at the same time.
+Therefore, marketing technology and related services investments will be on par with media advertising in 2020.
+These new marketing investments are mainly outside the scope of marketing industry statistics.

 Who will get their slice of this newly discovered half a billion euros martech pie?
-In our previous blog, we demonstrated how Finnish media companies have merely received crumbs from the growing digital advertising spend.
+Finnish media companies have merely received crumbs from the growing digital advertising spend.

 Today, four players dominate the enterprise marketing technology field: Adobe, Oracle, Salesforce and IBM.
 In recent years, these dominant technology giants have busily been building their marketing technology clouds through major technology acquisitions.
-In addition, Google recently released its heavy-duty service, with which it aims to expand from the advertising world it dominates, to the marketing world, that until now, has been the domain of other tech giants.
+In addition, Google recently released its heavy-duty service.
+It aims to expand from the advertising world it dominates to the marketing world, which has been the domain of other tech giants.

-According to Gartner, Adobe is currently ahead of the pack when it comes to building a full-service marketing technology cloud.
-Salesforce and Oracle are fighting hard for a second place.
+According to Gartner, Adobe is currently ahead of the pack when building a full-service marketing technology cloud.
+Salesforce and Oracle are fighting hard for second place.
 While the gap to IBM is a little wider, marketing technology forms part of the strategic change program of the technology giant.
-It’s massive resources makes it a serious contender.
+Its massive resources make it a serious contender.

 Google, the King of digital advertising, is the new player on the field with its Analytics 360 Suite.
-It may well be a game changer.
-The Premium version of Google Analytics is designed for larger businesses and the Big Query is intended for handling big data.
+It may well be a game-changer.
+The Premium version of Google Analytics is designed for larger businesses, and the Big Query is intended for handling big data.
 The toolbox will bring Google closer to a full-service marketing cloud.
-But Google is still missing the key element, i.e. a marketing automation platform that constitutes the core of leading clouds.
-Email remains a significant marketing automation channel, especially when marketing is directed at companies’ own customers.
+But Google is still missing the critical element, i.e. a marketing automation platform that constitutes the core of leading clouds.
+Email remains a significant marketing automation channel, especially when marketing is directed at companies’ customers.
 As this is a part of Google’s own backyard, we can expect new announcements at any time.

 Large marketing clouds form marketing technology stacks, consisting of all key digital marketing platforms and applications.
 These are integrated into background enterprise systems.
 Marketing cloud vendors now promise one-stop-shop benefits to marketers.
 They also incentivise long-term commitments to one principal technology supplier.

-A marketing technology stack can be compiled with individual, single purpose marketing technology applications that are available by the thousands in the market.
-Companies opting for these, should be prepared to allocate significant integration funds or settle for silos.
+A marketing technology stack can be compiled with individual, single-purpose marketing technology applications available by the thousands in the market.
+Companies opting for these should be prepared to allocate significant integration funds or settle for silos.

 Right now, Finnish companies are facing major MarTech architecture decisions.
 As a result, many consider Chief Marketing Technologist roles in their marketing teams.
 Martech stack decisions are now pending for every marketeer who wants to stay competitive, regardless of industry and business size.

 And here are the players that will benefit from the half a billion euros in marketing tech spend: EUR 250 million goes to tech companies focusing on developing digital services for corporates.
-A large group of players, ranging from IT giants to smaller Drupal or WordPress shops are competing for the projects and consequent service agreement deals.
+Many players, from IT giants to smaller Drupal or WordPress shops, compete for the projects and consequent service agreement deals.
 A sixth of this lot is allocated to marketing technology suppliers, while a significantly larger portion is handed out to integrators and service providers of these technologies.
 Avaus belongs to this group and mainly competes with large vendors of competing technologies.

-Finally, a notable portion is paid to content marketers that satisfy the nearly insatiable appetite for content by corporate websites.
-The biggest players seem to emerge from media companies that have reduced the size of their editorial organisations.
+Finally, a notable portion is paid to content marketers that satisfy corporate websites’ nearly insatiable appetite for content.
+The most significant players seem to emerge from media companies that have reduced the size of their editorial organisations.
 Parts of these are now organised into content marketing units.
-Business intelligence providers, PR and media agencies are looking for a piece of the action as well.
+Business intelligence providers, PR, and media agencies are also looking for a piece of the action.
 The smallest slice of the pie goes to a group of digital consultants that try to make sense of all this together with marketing executives.